Radial nerve in the middle third of the shoulder. Radial artery, veins and superficial branch of the radial nerve

 • Posterior cutaneous nerve - innervates the skin of the back of the shoulder;

-• Lower lateral cutaneous nerve of the shoulder - moves next to the previous one, but still branches in the skin of the lateral and lower third of the shoulder;
+• The lower lateral cutaneous nerve of the shoulder - moves next to the previous one, but still branches in the skin of the lateral and lower third of the shoulder;

-• The branches of the muscles, they are divided into proximal (located closer to the center), lateral (or lateral) and medial (middle).
-These branches innervate the triceps muscle, the ulnar, as well as the radial and shoulder muscles;
+• The branches of the muscles are divided into proximal (located closer to the center), lateral (or side) and medial (middle).
+These branches innervate the triceps muscle, the ulnar muscle, as well as the radial and brachial muscles;

-• The branch is superficial, is the final branch in the region of the shoulder joint.
-It tends to the back of the hand, where it gives innervation to the skin of the inner side of 1, 2 and the central side of 3 fingers;
+• The branch is superficial and is the final branch in the region of the humeroradial joint.
+Strives to the back of the hand, where it gives innervation to the skin of the inner side of the 1st, 2nd and central side of the 3rd finger;

-• Deep, passes through the arch support in the region of the neck of the radius and goes to the inside of the forearm.
-In this place, there is a breakdown into many muscle branches, which give sensitivity to the extensor muscles.
+• It is deep, passes through the arch support in the area of the neck of the radius and exits onto the inner side of the forearm.
+At this point, there is a breakdown into many muscle branches that provide sensitivity to the extensor muscles.

-The defeat of the radial nerve occurs quite often.
-It can be damaged by squeezing or an uncomfortable position of the hand in a dream, injury, fracture.
-With long walking on crutches and during compression with hooks during operations.
-Violation of innervation can also be observed due to squeezing it by a tumor extending from neighboring tissue.
-Malignant neoplasm is extremely rare in this place.
+Damage to the radial nerve occurs quite often.
+It can be damaged by squeezing or an awkward position of the hand during sleep, injury, or fracture.
+When walking for a long time on crutches and during compression with hooks during operations.
+Disruption of innervation can also be observed due to compression by a tumor extending from neighboring tissue.
+Malignancy is extremely rare in this location.

 Damage to the ulnar nerve is fraught with disorders of the motor functions of the hand.

 If the elbow is severely injured, active flexion and extension of the fingers is temporarily impossible.
-Atrophy may develop within a few months interosseous muscles.
-You can see the manifestation of metacarpal bones on the inside of the palm.
+Atrophy may develop over several months interosseous muscles.
+You can notice the appearance of the metacarpal bones on the inside of the palm.
 The middle phalanges often take a bent position.
-If the damage touches the shoulder area, then the extensors of the middle phalanges suffer.
-A contusion of the ulnar plexus absolutely does not impair the function of the triceps muscle.
-But if the wrist part is damaged, it primarily suffers inner part palms. pain not observed in this injury.
+If the damage concerns the shoulder area, then the extensors of the middle phalanges are affected.
+A contusion to the ulnar plexus does not impair the function of the triceps muscle at all.
+But if the wrist part is damaged, it suffers first inner part palms.
+Painful sensations not observed with this injury.
 However, the back of the hand swells and becomes cold.

-Damage to the median nerve leads to a violation and even loss of sensitivity in the place of its innervation.
+Damage to the median nerve leads to disruption and even loss of sensitivity at the site of its innervation.
 The skin in this area becomes shiny, thin and dry.
-The nails of the first three fingers are transversely striated.
-Damage to the median nerve below leads to paralysis of the base of the thumb, and if the upper part is damaged, the flexor of the palm is disturbed.
+The nails of the first three fingers are cross-striated.
+Lesions of the median nerve below lead to paralysis of the base of the thumb, and if the upper part is affected, the flexor palmaris is impaired.
 The motor function of the thumb is almost completely impaired.
-The result of this process is muscle atrophy.
-If the injury is quite old, more than a year, then the restoration of the innervation of the hand is impossible.
+The consequence of this process is muscle atrophy.
+If the injury is old enough, more than a year, then restoration of the innervation of the hand is impossible.

-If the neuralgia of the radial nerve touches the axillary region, the extensor functions of the forearm and hand suffer.
-There is a syndrome of "falling" or "hanging" brush.
-The back of the hand and phalanx of 1-3 fingers suffer.
+If neuralgia of the radial nerve concerns the axillary region, the extensor functions of the forearm and hand suffer.
+A “falling” or “hanging” hand syndrome occurs.
+The back of the hand and the phalanges of 1-3 fingers suffer.

 The cause of nerve damage can be fractures of the bones of the upper shoulder girdle, as well as when applying a tourniquet.
 In rare cases, the cause may be an incorrect injection into the shoulder.
-Also, the above reasons include injuries of a different nature or a strong blow.
+The above reasons also include injuries of various types or a strong blow.

 Another risk factor may be various intoxications, bacterial and viral infections, or lead poisoning.